cambialens/lens-api-doc/request.md

   "scroll": "1m"
 }
 ```
+> Note:
-> Note: The lifespan of scroll_id is limited to 1 minute for the current API version.
+> - The lifespan of scroll_id is limited to 1 minute for the current API version.
 Using expired scroll_id will result bad request HTTP response.
-> Parameter `size` will be used for first scroll query and will remain the same for whole scroll context.
+> - Parameter `size` will be used for first scroll query and will remain the same for whole scroll context.
 Hence, using size in each scroll request will not have any effect.
+> - Cursor based pagination is only applicable to `POST` requests.

 ### Sorting
 Result can be retrieved in ascending or descending order.
 By default, results are sorted with most relevant matches first.
 Use the following format and [fields](#searchable-fields) to apply sorting to the API response.